Hearty Navy Bean Soup Recipe

 - Minced fresh parsley

 - 2. Drain and rinse beans, discarding liquid.
-Place in a large Dutch oven or soup kettle.
+Place in a Dutch oven.
 Add the tomatoes with juice, onion, ham hock, broth, water, salt and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer until beans are tender, about 1-1/2 hours.

 - 3. Add more water if necessary.
 Remove ham hock and let stand until cool enough to handle.
 Remove meat from bone; discard bone.
 Cut meat into bite-size pieces; set aside.
 (For a thicker soup, cool slightly, then puree beans in a food processor or blender and return to pan.)
 Return ham to soup and heat through.
 Garnish with parsley.
 Yield: 10 servings (2-1/2 quarts).

 If Cooking for Two: Freeze serving-size portions to enjoy later.

 1 cup: 245 calories, 2g fat (0 saturated fat), 8mg cholesterol, 352mg sodium, 42g carbohydrate (5g sugars, 16g fiber), 18g protein.
 Diabetic Exchanges: 3 starch, 2 lean meat.

 Reviews for Hearty Navy Bean Soup

 "Tried.
 Didn't add the tomatoes.
 We will see."

 "I added carrots & celery, and switched 1C Catsup for the tomatoes - EXCELLENT!
 Just like my British Nana used to make!!"

 "Added carrots and celery and a bay leaf.
 Also a pinch of brown sugar.
 Delicious!"